lmri-met/metpyrad/docs/source/tutorials/hidex300_1.rst

 In these file there is a lot of information about the measurements, but you may not be interested in all of it.
 You may be interested in just a few quantities for some calculation you need to do later.
-To read the CSV files provided by the Hidex TDCR system and extract some quantities of interest, use the ``processor.parse_readings()`` method:
+To read the CSV files provided by the Hidex 300 SL automatic liquid scintillator counter and extract some quantities of interest, use the ``processor.parse_readings()`` method:

 .. code-block:: python